 NB: Our fields and facilities are a working and living laboratory.
 Visitors to our outdoor laboratories are welcome.
 Please observe all onsite signage; keep to public access paths; dogs must be kept on leads at all times.
 The land that you walk takes in privately owned land owned by the Lawes Agricultural Trust, you are invited to walk here with consent, not as a right.

 Our new Rothamsted Science Trail will help you understand more about Rothamsted.
-Pick up a hard copy from our pop-up café which is at the front of the Conference Centre.
+Pick up a hard copy from our café or reception.

 Alternatively, download here: